 Arranges security for major events.

 Coordinates and publishes all external articles.
 Coordination and centralization of all advertising.
-Chairs the internal communications committee and ensures publication of Shofar, weekly e-mails and upgrading and maintenance of the Temple website.
+Chairs the internal communications committee and ensures publication of Shofar, weekly e-mails.

 Filled by previous congregational president.
 Provides historical perspective to board.
 Leads projects, as appropriate.